-The second quarter of 2013 has been an exceptional quarter.
-The Company had record production, revenue, funds flow, net earnings and a debt level that is favourable amongst its peers.
-On a six month basis, funds flow is $3.25 per share if the Spartan assets contribution is for 181 days or $3.12 for 157 days using the January 25, 2013 closing date.
+The second quarter of 2014 has been an exceptional quarter.
+The Company had record production, revenue, funds flow, net earnings and a debt level that is favorable amongst its peers.
 Kindly review the following disclosure for additional positive highlights.

 |As at and for the periods ended